larpchronicles/rules/02_check-in.md

 Currently, we are requiring a negative COVID test result in order to participate in the event.
 Tests may be taken as early as two days prior to the event.
 NPC Camp/Logistics will have some tests available during check in, however it is strongly suggested that you test prior to driving out.

 COVID Resources, How to get Tests, and Test Submission info can be found here: http://larpchronicles.com/covid

+## Disciplinary Rules

+---
+While we never hope this to be the case, if anyone is breaking Chronicles rules, the Code of Conduct, violating the rules of the rental site, or causing problems and/or disruptions to the event, they will be subject to an escalating response from Plot and Staff.
+Certain violations may warrant an immediate Red Card.

+* Verbal Warning.
+* Yellow Card.
+  * Character's skills are reduced for an hour.
+* Red Card.
+  * Player may have their weapons taken for the duration of the event.
+  * Player may be escorted to the parking lot and asked to leave.